| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 s string to parse. next-token procedure of one argument which must be a scheme input port.

-translates strings.
+The procedure string-grammar-apply translates strings.
 It creates

 an input port, and applies next-token to this port.
 The string